Black on Both Sides

 Black on Both Sides is the debut solo studio album by American rapper Mos Def, released on October 12, 1999, by Rawkus and Priority Records.
-Prior to its recording, Mos Def had collaborated with Talib Kweli for the album Mos Def & Talib Kweli Are Black Star in 1998, which raised high expectations for a solo effort by the former.
-Black on Both Sides features an emphasis on live instrumentation and socially conscious lyrics.
+Released after his successful collaboration Mos Def & Talib Kweli Are Black Star, Black on Both Sides emphasizes live instrumentation and socially conscious lyrics.
 On February 2, 2000, the album was certified Gold in sales by the Recording Industry Association of America (RIAA), following sales in excess of 500,000 copies.

 Music

-Talib Kweli (one-half of Black Star with Mos Def), Q-Tip and Busta Rhymes are the only main rappers to be featured on the album.
-Kweli raps the second and final verse of "Know That", while Busta goes back and forth with Mos on "Do It Now".
-Q-Tip helps sing the chorus on "Mr. Nigga" but doesn't deliver a verse.
-The lyrics Q-Tip recites are similar to his previously released lyrics on A Tribe Called Quest's "Sucka Nigga".
-Vinia Mojica (who is known for singing on Native Tongues songs) also sings a duet with Mos Def on the song "Climb".

 Production

 The album features a mix between established and rising producers.
 DJ Premier provides the instrumental track for "Mathematics".
 Diamond D is credited for "Hip Hop".
 Ali Shaheed Muhammad, known mostly as a member of A Tribe Called Quest, produced the seventh song "Got".
 Psycho Les of The Beatnuts produced "New World Water" and "Rock N Roll".
 Jazz legend Weldon Irvine provided additional production to "Climb".

 Ayatollah produced "Ms. Fat Booty" and "Know That".
-88-Keys produced "Love" and "Speed Law" and co-produced the instrumental outro "May–December" with Mos Def himself.
-David Kennedy (the second swing of "Brooklyn" and "Umi Says" produced with Mos Def), Mr. Khaliyl ("Do It Now"), DJ Etch-A-Sketch ("Climb" and "Habitat"), Ge-ology (The first swing of "Brooklyn") and D. Prosper ("Mr. Nigga") round out the other contributors.
+88-Keys produced "Love" and "Speed Law" and co-produced the instrumental outro "May–December" with Bey himself.
+David Kennedy (the second swing of "Brooklyn" and "Umi Says" produced with Bey), Mr. Khaliyl ("Do It Now"), DJ Etch-A-Sketch ("Climb" and "Habitat"), Ge-ology (The first swing of "Brooklyn") and D. Prosper ("Mr. Nigga") round out the other contributors.

-Mos received production assistance on most of the album's tracks.
+Bey received production assistance on most of the album's tracks.
 His sole production credit comes at "Fear Not of Man", but he provided additional production to four tracks ("Hip Hop", "Rock N Roll", "Climb" and "Mr. Nigga") and co-produced three ("Umi Says", "Brooklyn" and "May–December").